leonkelvin2000/World_Weather_Analysis/README.md

 - We have been tasked with three deliverables that will create a few changes to take the PlanMyTrip app to the next level.

-- Jack and the beta testers love it and have task us to take their feedback to further improve the app.
+- Jack and the beta testers loved the PlanMyTrip app and would like for changes to be made based on their feedback to further improve the app.

 ## Resources
 - Data Source: www.openweathermap.com <br/>